JasonConger/Splunk.conf26/DEMO.md

 The skill will load and ask you questions about how you want the field to be created (text field, checkbox, select, etc.).

-Keep chatting in natural language, and the skill will do their thing...
+Keep chatting in natural language, and the skills will do their thing...

 ```
 add a validator to the new field